 The Importance of Ongoing Preservation

-Florida’s wetlands are some of the most endangered ecosystems in the country and are always vulnerable to imbalances and invaders.
+Florida’s wetlands and uplands are some of the most endangered ecosystems in the country and are always vulnerable to imbalances and invaders.
 Protecting these environments requires consistent, ongoing maintenance.
 Programs like SOL Pro Annual Management Plans support healthy, balanced aquatic ecosystems year-round through proactive, holistic care.

 SOLitude Lake Management is a nationwide environmental firm committed to providing sustainable solutions that improve water quality, enhance beauty and preserve natural resources.